Is Cloudflare not sending WordPress emails? Or are you seeing server timeouts when using SMTP to send email?

 Next, let’s look at the steps to follow if you experience a server timeout or a Cloudflare 524 error with SMTP.

-If you’ve just switched to Cloudflare, or you’ve just set up SMTP for WordPress, you might notice timeouts when using Other SMTP in WP Mail SMTP.
+If you’ve just switched to Cloudflare, or you’ve just set up SMTP for WordPress, you might notice timeouts when using the Other SMTP mailer in WP Mail SMTP.

 When this happens, you’ll see errors like: